 The home is lauded in part because of Shulman’s work, but also because of its design, which has endured the test of time.
 Its pinwheel shape leaves the home without a backside, creating an organic orientation, photogenic from every angle.

 "Its place in history as a home—a pristine, modern sculpture in the raw desert—is incredible," says Radziner.
 "As you walk around and experience it, it’s incredibly dynamic.
 The significance of this home in the fundamental sense is that it’s moving to people."

 The meticulous restoration included the sourcing of the original toilets and tables.
-The steel louvers were recreated, serving both as privacy and sun screening for the top-floor, open-air "gloriette"—Neutra’s solution for zoning that restricts second stories.
+The cutting-edge, movable and controllable steel louvers were recreated, serving both as privacy and sun screening for the top-floor, open-air "gloriette"—Neutra’s solution for zoning that restricts second stories.
 Subcontractors were given rigorous tests to evaluate not only their abilities, but also their interest in the project.
 And while a pool house was added to include amenities that accommodate modern-day lifestyles, it was designed to complement—never to compete—with the restored home, which has since been designated by the Palm Springs City Council as a Class 1 Historic Site, the most prestigious historic designation.
 Says Harris, "It pioneered the field for historic modern architecture."